 - Drury Hotels – several locations throughout St. Louis.
 Drury Hotels have been rated number one in terms of customer satisfaction among mid-priced hotels for 2009.
 A big part of this is due to their family friendliness – lots of FREE amenities such as hot breakfast, evening receptions with drinks and snacks (and now featuring hot food items), in-room internet service, one hour of long distance per night, and more!
 Online codes are frequently available to receive highly discounted rates. www.druryhotels.com

 - Cheshire Inn St. Louis – A St. Louis landmark.
-Family-friendly and luxurious.
+Family-friendly and luxurious, and a fun pool.

 - Romantic Getaway?
 The Fleur-de-Lys Mansion in St. Louis, Missouri.
 This is an amazing get-away close to The Hill, St. Louis University, the Fox Theater, Powell Symphony Hall.
 You are an easy drive from the zoo, Busch Stadium and so many other fun activities.
 But you might not want to leave the Mansion because the rooms are so comfortable, the beautiful garden area beckons and the hot tub is always ready to go.
 Plus, there are homemade chocolate chip cookies always ready for munching in the kitchen.
 Owners and hosts Jan and Dave have thought of everything, and the made-from-scratch breakfast is a delight with generous portions and all the extras.
-TripAdvisor gave it a #1 ranking for bed and breakfasts in St. Louis, and you will agree.
 Phone: 314-773-3500.

 If you’re not accustomed to driving in the city, we recommend that you first look at the Missouri Department of Transportation website to ensure that there are not any major road construction projects.
 This will help you navigate your route as painlessly as possible!